underscoreio/underscoreio/src/html/jobs/index.md

 </article>

 <p class="text-center">
-  Recruiting is a problem for entire community.
+  Recruiting is a problem for the entire community.
 We're doing something about it.
 </p>

 {% comment %}